flaper87/developers-black-hole/content/on-communities-trading-off-our-values-sometimes.md

 I've always considered myself an almost-thick skinned person.
 Things affect me but not in a way that would prevent me from keep moving forward.
 Most of the time, at least.
-I used to think this was a weakness, I used to think that letting this emotions through would slow me down.
+I used to think this was a weakness, I used to think that letting these emotions through would slow me down.
 With time I came to accept it as a strength.
 Acknowledging this characteristic of mine has helped me to be more open about the relevance of emotions in our daily interactions and to be mindful about other folks that, like me, are almost-thick skinned or not even